 Vehicle impact models can be extracted from crash test instrumentation or simulation data and then simulated in a variety of event speeds and configurations.
-The 3-D modeling capability in SISAME supports a wide range of impact conditions including angled offset and side impact vehicle crash modes.
+The 3-D modeling capability in ObjexxSISAME supports a wide range of impact conditions including angled offset and side impact vehicle crash modes.

-ObjexxSISAME provides a workbench for optimal redesign of a structure to best meet a safety performance standard as specified by, for example, desired occupant compartment or occupant motion histories.
+ObjexxSISAME provides a workbench for optimal redesign of a structure to best meet a safety performance standard as specified by, for example, desired vehicle occupant compartment or occupant motion histories.
 Constraints on changes to the structure and component costs can be integrated into the redesign process.
-SISAME can also be used for finite element model tuning to better match test data.
+ObjexxSISAME can also be used for finite element model tuning to better match test data.
 This is a direct optimization process rather than an attempt to optimize by trial-and-error simulations or local descent methods.
-This capability makes SISAME a powerful complement to finite element modeling for designing structures to meet impact performance requirements.
+This capability makes ObjexxSISAME a powerful complement to finite element modeling for designing structures to meet impact performance requirements.

 ObjexxSISAME provides a number of static and dynamic load-path types.
-Static and dynamic load-path parameters and Mass weights can be extracted for given motion and/or force data with a user-supplied model configuration.
-Defined and extracted load-paths can be combined in the same SISAME run, as can instrumented and simulated Masses.
-Instrumented Mass motions are filtered to a user-specified cutoff frequency with a special simultaneous motion filter.
+Static and dynamic load-path parameters and mass weights can be extracted for given motion and/or force data with a user-supplied model configuration.
+Defined and extracted load-paths can be combined in the same ObjexxSISAME run, as can instrumented and simulated masses.
+Instrumented mass motions are filtered to a user-specified cutoff frequency with a special simultaneous motion filter.

-ObjexxSISAME has a modern graphical interface and is driven by a human-readable, self-documenting input file that specifies the run, model, and output information (a graphical interface and model builder is under development).
+ObjexxSISAME has a modern graphical interface and is driven by a human-readable, self-documenting input file that specifies the run, model, and output information.
 Extensive defaulting and input checking are performed.
-Real-time visualization is provided by an OpenSceneGraph OpenGL views of the model configuration and simulation.
+Real-time visualization is provided by OpenSceneGraph views of the model configuration and simulation.
 A variety of outputs is available including signal files, POV-Ray™ model images, and a simulation-ready extracted model file.
-An animation post-processor allows multiple animations to be generated from different viewing positions and with different camera motions and observed points from the output of a SISAME run.
+An animation post-processor allows multiple animations to be generated from different viewing positions and with different camera motions and observed points from the output of an ObjexxSISAME run.

-For more information about SISAME modeling see the ObjexxSISAME Modeling Overview.
+For more information about ObjexxSISAME modeling see the ObjexxSISAME Modeling Overview.